Understanding the alphabet soup of ESG reporting

 Alignment example: TCFD & SASB

 With the potentially overwhelming number and variety of ESG frameworks to choose from, it can be hard to tell which of them are aligned in ways that make your disclosure process easier.
-To provide an example of framework alignment, we’re going to look at just two: The Task Force on Climate-related Financial Disclosures (TCFD) and the Sustainability Accounting Standards Board (SASB).
+To provide an example of framework alignment, we’re going to look at just two: The Task Force on Climate-related Financial Disclosures (TCFD) and the VRF’s SASB Accounting Standards.

 TCFD provides guidance to companies on disclosing climate-related financial risks to investors, lenders, insurers, and other stakeholders.
 It identifies multiple climate-related risks and opportunities to disclose.